MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/index.md

 :::row-end:::

 ## Get the Windows UI Library
 Some controls are only available in the Windows UI Library.
-To get it, see the [Windows UI Libary overview and installation instructions](/uwp/toolkits/winui/).
+To get it, see the [Windows UI Library overview and installation instructions](/uwp/toolkits/winui/).

 ## Alphabetical index